What are the types of Cervical cancer?

-- Lungs: Adenocarcinoma commonly affects the outer part of the lungs and starts developing slowly habits like smoking results in Adenocarcinoma Lung Cancer.
+- Lungs: Adenocarcinoma commonly affects the outer part of the lungs and starts developing slowly habits like smoking results in Adenocarcinoma Lung tumour.

 Symptoms of Adenocarcinoma include acute pain, diarrhea, abnormal bleeding, unusual Fatigue.
 Consult a doctor for physical examination if you feel major swelling in any of the body parts.